Do electric cars have gearboxes?

 If you’re getting into a fully electric car for the first time, you may be surprised to find that there isn’t a manual gearstick to change ratios.
 Drive one for the first time, and you might be even more surprised to find that, as the car accelerates and decelerates, it doesn’t automatically shift through gears.
 That’s because there are none.

 Electric vehicles are unique in that they do not feature a multi-speed gearbox like conventional diesel or petrol vehicles.
 Instead, they get away with just a single gear.
 This is especially impressive considering how quick some electric vehicles can accelerate.
-The Tesla Model S P100D, for example, can do 0-60mph in just 2.4 seconds, making the family saloon faster than most supercars.
+The Tesla Model S Performance, for example, can do 0-60mph in just 2.4 seconds, making the family saloon faster than most supercars.

 Why do electric vehicles have only one gear?

-There are several reasons why fully electric cars have only a single gear to drive the wheels.
+There are many reasons why fully electric cars have only a single gear to drive the wheels.
 The first is that the electric motors on board electric vehicles rev to a significantly higher rate than conventional diesel or petrol engines.
 A typical electric vehicle motor can rev up to 20,000rpm, far higher than the usual 4,000-6,000rpm limit found in conventional cars.

 It’s also important to note that electric motors are power efficient throughout this rev range, meaning they do not have to be sitting in a small, narrow rev band to attain optimum performance.